AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 ### Difficulty Level and Challenges Faced

-Developing EduBook presented many unique challenges.
+Developing EduBook presented a moderate-to-high level of difficulty.
 Unlike AB3, which handles only one entity type, a `person`, EduBook extends heavily on the assign feature: `assign`.
-As a result, significant effort and work was needed to ensure seamless interactions between `student` and `assignment` entities, including proper validation and error handling.
+As a result, significant effort and work was needed to ensure seamless interactions between multiple interdependent entity types, in particular, the `student` and `assignment` entities.
-Large amounts of effort was also needed to incorporate all our features including assignment assigning and marking, student labels, and the accompanied UI design to ensure that the assignment status are clearly displayed to the user in a appealing manner.
+Careful co-ordination was hence required to ensure proper validation, error handling, and consistent behavior across all modules.

+Key challenges we faced included implementing complex features which latched on the interactions between the entities, including assignment assigning and marking, student labels, and a intuitive and visually appealing UI.
 Furthermore, handling multiple interdependent entities added complexity in data storage and retrieval, along with maintaining consistent UI updates.

 ### Effort Required